noops-challenge/vexbot/README.md

 ## ✨ A few ideas
 There are millions of things you can do with Vexbot, but here are a few ideas to get you started:

-- **Bring it to life:** With the connected parameter turned on, our little Vexbot gives you a thousand-jointed creature you can have wriggle across your screen.
+- **Bring it to life:** With the connected parameter turned on, our little Vexbot gives you a thousand-jointed creature you can makewriggle across your screen.
 - **Pickup Sticks:** Ever play the [game](https://en.wikipedia.org/wiki/Pick-up_sticks)?
 Now's your chance to build it.
 - **Don't touch the lines:** Add a hero whom you navigate around the lines to a destination.

 Have an idea of your own?
-Create an issue and we'll add it to the list!
+Create an issue and we'll add it to the list.

 ## 🤖 API basics